tekknolagi/isdt/lecture-notes/1-cli.md

 encounter when reading shell scripts, as the vast majority of scripts you'll find in the wild are written for Bash.

-If you want to follow along with this module on the Tufts homework servers, you should run `bash --login` to start Bash each time you connect.
-This is because the homework servers are in a small minority of Linux systems that are not configured to use Bash by default.
-Instead, they default to a non-POSIX shell called tcsh for historical reasons that we are not privy to. tcsh's prompt on the servers looks identical to Bash's, so `bash --login` won't appear to have any effect when you run it.
-You can run `echo $0` (which will make more sense after lecture 4) to check which shell you're using.
-If you don't switch to Bash, tcsh will interpret your commands, meaning much of the more advanced syntax we cover will result in error messages or unexpected behavior.

 [posix-scl]: https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/utilities/V3_chap02.html

 [^linux-posix]: The majority of Linux distributions are not actually